jafrajarvy292/davidmodal/README.md

 `parent.jafrajarvy292.DavidModal.hideRemoveModal();`

 ## Optional Features
-- `davidmodal-x-refresh` - Adding this class to the same element where `davidmodal` is placed will enhance the x button to not only fade out and hide the modal, but to also refresh the page afterwards.
-If the modal is an iframe, then clicking the x will refresh the parent page, instead.
+- `davidmodal-x-refresha` - Asynchronous refresh.
+Adding this class to the same element where `davidmodal` is placed will enhance the x button to also refresh the page.
+If the modal is an iframe, then then it will refresh the parent page.
+The refresh will occur at the same time the modal is fading out, giving the refresh process a head start.
+Note that this may cause the fade out animation to be cut short.
+- `davidmodal-x-refreshs` - Similar to the `davidmodal-x-refresha` class, but the refresh is done synchronously.
+That is, it triggers after the fade out animation is complete.

 ## Notes
 - I recommend you download the sample files to get a feel for how the library works.
 You may also read through the comments in the javascript file to see details of each method.